 The spreadsheet will define the amount a given flange will need to be moved.

 Move in one direction at a time (vertical or horizontal), do not rotate the cavities.
-To move, using a torque wrench, adjust the two corresponding rods for the direction needed.
-Torque minimum is 70 in/lbs, maximum is 150 in/lbs.
+To move, using a torque wrench.
+Adjust the two corresponding rods for the direction needed.
+Minium torque is 70 in/lbs, maximum is 150 in/lbs.
 Consult SME/Team Lead if values cannot achieve the alignment objective.

 Repeat the process until all cavities are aligned to within +/- .010”.
 The process will likely take 3 or more passes to complete.